The fifth graders at Hall Middle School are studying Colonial America in their Social Studies Classes.

 They have learned to emboss, punch and bend the metal to create their one-of-a-kind lanterns.

+There are no photos with those IDs or post 1617 does not have any attached images!
 One fifth grade student, Rachael had this to say about the project “I have made lanterns before, but this time the process is different and they are going to come out so much better.”

 Next up, students will build on their embossing skills to create prints representing Colonial professions.